 Assumption Description of risk Level of uncertainty Financial Impact Impact 1.
 Population growth: In the Long-Term Plan for 2021-2031, the Council assumed that the normally resident population as of 1 July 2021 would be in the region of 9,600 persons and that, based on "Infometrics" predictions, there would be small ongoing reductions in population.
 The Statistics NZ March 2018 census recorded a total of 9,591 person as being normally resident in the district.
 For the purposes of this Annual Plan, we have assumed that the normally resident population as of 1 July 2024 is in the region of 9,600 persons.
 Low population growth may impact on the affordability and scale of Council projects and operations.
 Medium Low Council will need to reassess the growth rates and whether its projects need to be brought forward or delayed as part of each year's Annual Plan or Long-Term Plan.

-2. Inflation/price changes: In preparing the Annual Plan Council has utilised the inflation factors as provided by Business and Economic Research Limited (BERL) and adjusted where necessary for localised inflation data.
-A table of these rates is provided for on page xxx The roading budgets have been aligned to the approved three-year 2024-2027 Waka Kotahi/NZTA roading programme.
-As such no further escalation has been applied to these budgets.
-That inflation is higher or lower than predicted.
+2. Inflation/ price changes n preparing the Annual Plan Council has utilised the inflation factors as provided by Business and Economic Research Limited (BERL) and adjusted where necessary for localised inflation data.
+A table of these rates is provided for on page 157.
+The roading budgets have, where bossible, been aligned to the initial ndication given for the three-year 2024-2027 NZTA Waka Kotahi roading programme provided as at 16 June 2024.
+As such, no further escalation has been applied to these budgets.
+Because NZTA Waka Kotahi have not, as at 16 June 2024, released the final unding confirmation, these budgets may be over or under stated.
+In particular the work categories for: ow Cost Low Risk, Road Safety Programmes, Walking and Cycling and Activity Planning have not had any ndicative funding confirmation provided to Council as at 16 June 2024, herefore these categories remain in he Final Annual Plan Budget as per the Draft Enhanced Annual Plan and the bid put to NZTA Waka Kotahi.
 Medium to low High There is likely to be some variation in the actual rates of inflation from those assumed and this will impact on the financial results of Council.
-If the variances are significant, Council may need to consider either increasing or decreasing rates and charges or the
+If the variances are significant, Council may need to consider either increasing or decreasing rates and charges or the levels of services for activities.
+For example, Council planned to spend \$331m in operating expenditure and \$96m in capital over the term of the 2021-2031 Long Term Plan.
+A 1% movement in inflation could increase or decrease costs by an average of approximately \$427,000 p.a.
+There would also be an impact on debt levels.